tresorit/cwac-endless/README.markdown

 Version
 -------
-This is version v0.10.0 of this module, which means it is definitely time for the author to figure out when he will cut a v1.0.
+This is version v1.0 of this module.
+Booyah!

+(note: not to be confused with [OUYA](http://www.ouya.tv/))

 Demo
 ----